marcomq/tauri-plugin-deno/README.md

 This [tauri](https://v2.tauri.app/) v2 plugin is supposed to make it easy to use Javascript as backend code.
 It uses Deno as runtime.

 A single deno thread is started in the background and uses tokio to call javascript functions asynchronously.
 Channels are used to exchange data between tauri and deno runtime.
 By default, the file `src-tauri/src-js/main.js` is executed on startup.
+If you want to use typescript, please use some packager to transpile your typescript into main.js first - for example by using `rollup`.

 ## Status

 This plugin is in an early state.
 It might still have some issues.
 I currently only tested it on MacOS and did not optimize it yet for release builds.
+There might be changes later, for example to auto include backend javascript.

 ## Usage